Miguel Albuquerque

-Miguel Filipe Machado de Albuquerque (born 4 May 1961) is a Portuguese politician of the Social Democratic Party (PSD) and the current President of the Regional Government of Madeira.
+Miguel Filipe Machado de Albuquerque (born 4 May 1961) is a Portuguese monarchist politician of the Social Democratic Party (PSD) and the current President of the Regional Government of Madeira.
 He took office as leader of the PSD of Madeira on 10 January 2015.
 He was a former mayor (presidente da Câmara in Portuguese) of Funchal, Madeira.

-Albuquerque likes gardening, growing many types of roses in his Duchess of Braganza Rose Garden and the Quinta do Arco.
+Albuquerque likes gardening and used to grow many types of roses in his Rose Garden and the Quinta do Arco.

+He was indicted in January 2024 for alleged active and passive corruption, embezzlement, receiving or offering undue advantages, abuse of power and influence peddling.
+The mayor of Funchal, Pedro Calado, and two businessmen were arrested in the same case and later released with accusations pending further investigations.

+Political career

-As Mayor of Funchal
+Mayor of Funchal

 As a mayor he signed an agreement to the twinning of the city of Funchal and Gibraltar on 13 May 2009 by the then mayor of Gibraltar Solomon Levy, who had been an Evacuee during the Evacuation of the Gibraltarian civilian population during World War II from Gibraltar to Madeira.
 Levy then had a meeting with the then President of Madeira Alberto João Jardim.

 In April 2012 Miguel opened a road in St Helier, Jersey, which was named Rue de Funchal, after his native city.

+President of the Regional Government

-Regional Election
+2015 Regional Legislativa Elections

 In the 29 March 2015 regional elections Albuquerque's centre right party PSD have held on to power after an overall majority with 44.4% of the votes and winning 24 seats in the regional parliament.
 It was the 11th time in a row the PSD has won an absolute majority in Madeira.